ethz-coss/global-city-growth/readme/README_OUTPUT_DATA.md

 - `population_y1` — persons from **GHSL POP** cells intersecting the stable boundary at $y_1$.
 - `population_y2` — persons from **GHSL POP** cells intersecting the stable boundary at $y_2$.
 - `country` - World Bank code of the country in which the cluster is located.
 Country boundaries are 2019 boundaries according to the Cshapes database.

 ---

+### `world/world_tot_pop_share_cities_above_1m_with_projections.csv`
+**What:** Data and projections of the share of world population living in cities of 1 million people or more between 1975 and 2100.
+These are the data and projections used in the main analysis of our [paper](https://arxiv.org/abs/2510.12417), estimated with the methodology described there.

+- `country` - World Bank code of the country in which the cluster is located.
+Country boundaries are 2019 boundaries according to the Cshapes database.
+- `year` – Calendar year (1975–2100).
+- `total_population_share_cities_above_one_million` – Share of the total population living in cities with more than 1,000,000 residents in that year (fraction between 0 and 1).
+This is projected as explained in the paper.
+- `population` – Total national population for that country and year (number of persons).
+- `is_projection` – Indicator for whether the row is a projection (1) or an observed/estimated historical value (0).

+---